INTO-CPS-Association/mono-camera-robot-tracking/README.md

 **Calibration Circles**

 The Calibration Circles is used to calibrate the camera.
-These circles' coordinates must be fixed thoughout the duration of the program - Each circle's coordinate and size must be accessible for the program (See "Setup Software").
+These circles' coordinates must be fixed throughout the duration of the program - Each circle's coordinate and size must be accessible for the program (See "Setup Software").
 It must be possible for the camera to see at least three Calibration Circles for it to calibrate.
 As long as this is met will the camera be able to find its own coordinates, height, angle, and viewpoint.
 An image with three Calibration Circles places on the ground can be seen after this section.
-The circles can be further apart or closer to each other, depending on the enviroment, the only requirement is that they are not placed on a slope.
+The circles can be further apart or closer to each other, depending on the environment, the only requirement is that they are not placed on a slope.

 ![Calibration Circles](Images/calibration_circles.png)